Leadership

 How Cultural Differences Affect Leadership Styles and Communication?

 An essential aspect of being a good leader is being good at communicating.
 However, good communication skills are subjective and differ all around the world.
-It is no surprise then that culture greatly influences this component of leadership as well.
+According to cross-cultural communication expert Erin Meyer, “The way you give feedback, the way you motivate people, and the way you make decisions – all of these fundamental leadership skills are deeply rooted in cultural assumptions.”

 While many researchers and psychologists have studied this field comprehensively, the most widely accepted theory on communication and culture is Edward Hall’s high-context and low-context communication classification, coupled with his ideas on direct versus indirect communication.